KarrLab/paper_cell_sys__guidelines_4_repro_models_2020/README.md

     python eval_tool_n_standard_import.py

-The table will be reproduced in two formats.
+The table will be updated in two formats.
 A LaTeX version is provided in `evaluated_standards.tex` and a `tsv` version is provided in `evaluated_standards.tsv`.

 ## Questions or feedback